apache/logging-log4cxx/src/site/markdown/usage.md

 Note that this has no effect on other macros, such as using the `LOG4CXX_LOG`, `LOG4CXX_LOGLS`, or `LOG4CXX_L7DLOG` family of macros.

+# Removing location information {#removing-location information}

+Whenever you log a message with Log4cxx, metadata about the location of the logging statement is captured as well through the preprocessor.
+This includes the file name, the method name, and the line number.
+If you would not like to include this information in your build but you still wish to keep the log statements, define `LOG4CXX_DISABLE_LOCATION_INFO` in your build system.
+This will allow log messages to still be created, but the location information will be invalid.

 # Logging Custom Types {#custom-types}

 Often, the data that needs to be logged is not just standard data types